Cybercrime and Online Fraud

 The term cybercrime refers to a variety of crimes carried out online using the internet through computers, laptops, tablets, internet-enabled televisions, games consoles and smart phones.

-A lot of fraud takes place online with many offenders relying on the internet to carry out their crime.
+A lot of fraud takes place online.
 Sometimes fraudsters only need the smallest piece of information, such as your address, email or phone number to commit a crime.

 There are two types of cybercrime: